-- directory\path is the path of the DVD or the path of the directory on the hard drive where you have copied the installation software. - -silent runs the installer in silent mode. - -noconfig suppresses running the configuration assistants during installation, and a software-only installation is performed instead. - response\filename is the full path and file name of the installation response file that you configured.
+- db\home is the directory on the hard drive where you have copied the Oracle Database installation software. - Grid\home is the directory on the hard drive where you have copied the Oracle Grid Infrastructure installation software. - -silent runs the installer in silent mode. - response\filename is the full path and file name of the installation response file that you configured.

-A.4 Running Oracle Net Configuration Assistant Using Response Files
+A.6 Running Oracle Net Configuration Assistant Using Response Files